HA1Andrzej/RENAC-MODBUS/README.md

 # RENAC-MODBUS

 > [!IMPORTANT]
 > The code is just running, there may be problems!
+Do you have a Renac, want to help with software development?
+Write to me!

 ##**Remember to copy the Custom Component renac.h file to the ESPHome folder in Home Assistant !!**